On this page

 Quick summary

-#You must file a separate Form I-134 for each beneficiary Review the official instructions to confirm you meet the filing requirements for this form, as described in the Form DS-3035 guide, as described in the Form I-129 guide.
+#You must file a separate Form I-134 for each beneficiary Review the official instructions to confirm you meet the filing requirements for this form, as described in the Form DS-3035 guide.

 When a sponsor must document financial support obligations for an intending immigrant